ryuuuz/balloon/README.md

 - **image_information**: The Arduino project for testing ESP32-S3 image information.
 - **image_segmentation**: The Arduino project for testing ESP32-S3 image segmentation.

+### scripts

+A directory to hold Python scripts related to the project.

 ## Future Plans